Gassandrid/ewan.my/content/Projects/Primary/Home Server/Apartment/Global Homelab Management.md

 │       └── tysis.md
 ```

-However I would like to have stuff beyond the
+However I would like to have stuff beyond the specific config files of each machine.
+This would also streamline the declaration/sharing of key variable names/datastores, things like micro docker service addresses and whatnot.
+Makes sharing services with clients on the [[Tailscale]] network nice and easy.